neifors/auctions-project/README.md

 ## Extra (added by myself)

-- [ ] Manage messages to user like if you try to see all the active listings of one specific category and there is no one, user should see a message saying "No active listings for this category"
+- [ ] Manage messages for users.
+E.g. if user try to see all the active listings of one specific category and there is no one, user should see a message saying "No active listings for this category"

 - [ ] Styling

+- [x] Create separated page to closed auctions